orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 - Add suggestion of variable names in all formulas #5798

+### New and improved APIs

+- Client-side APIs
+    - The Wizard supports navigating to a specific section via URL ([doc](/form-runner/feature/wizard-view.md#page-name-url-parameter))
+    - New JavaScript API to register a listener for process callbacks ([doc](/form-runner/advanced/buttons-and-processes/actions-form-runner.md#registering-a-callback-function), [doc](/form-runner/advanced/buttons-and-processes/actions-form-runner.md#callback))
+    - New JavaScript API to get a reference to an object representing a Form Runner form ([doc](/form-runner/api/other/form-runner-javascript-api.md#getting-a-reference-to-a-form))
+    - New JavaScript API to activate Process buttons ([doc](/form-runner/api/other/form-runner-javascript-api.md#activating-a-process-button))
+    - New JavaScript API to activate a form control ([doc](/form-runner/api/other/form-runner-javascript-api.md#activating-a-form-control))
+    - Improved JavaScript to set the value of a form control ([doc](/form-runner/api/other/form-runner-javascript-api.md#setting-a-controls-value))
+- Server-side APIs
+    - Pass page path and parameters information to FileScanProvider2 ([doc](/form-runner/api/other/file-scan-api.md#api))
+    - Export services to be exposed as pages #5382
+    - Service / API to produce PDF from data #3493
+    - Consider enabling PDF parameters for service calls #5958

 ### Other features

+TODO:

+- Improve handling of expired session on the client #5678
 - Ability to download the form definition #5608
   - [doc](https://doc.orbeon.com/form-builder/form-editor/buttons-bar)
 - Show dialog warning users their session is about to expire #5890 ([doc](https://doc.orbeon.com/contributors/state-handling#session-expiration-dialog))